 Like all redevelopment, suburban retrofit is harder, more unpredictable work than developing something on a vacant and previously unused site.
 That means that developers and everyone in their wake, including bankers and lawyers, will be more reluctant.
 Thinking is actually required!

 But nevertheless you need to make appointments and talk with people you'd like to see working in your town.
-See what companies have undertaken similar projects and court them.
+See what companies have undertaken similar strip mall redevelopment projects and court them.